Typical Causes of Emergency Room Error

 Causes of Emergency Room Error

-According to the website of Joe Miller Law, Ltd, one of the most common cause of errors is fatigued and stressed healthcare professionals and support staff.
+One of the most common cause of errors is fatigued and stressed healthcare professionals and support staff.
 Other causes for emergency room error are:

 - Inadequate resources and equipment